SilkRose/Pony/src/stories/creative-freedom/creative-freedom.md

 "Thanks, Twilight, but that's not all.
 Every dress I make feels worse than the last one, like I'm not a fashion designer anymore.
 I feel like a failure, despite everypony telling me I'm not."

 "But like you said, you're not a failure, Rarity!
 You have so many open fashion lines, constantly bring in new customers, always making new, unique designs.
-If anything, you're the exact opposite of failure!"
+If anything, you're the complete opposite of failure!"

 I squeeze Twilight a little tighter.
 "But it doesn't change how I feel.
 I want each new dress to be better than the last, but right now, they aren't."

+Twilight stares deep into my eyes.
+"Rarity, whoever said you have to outdo your last dress every time?
+Every dress you design is remarkable, not because it's better than your last, but because it's special in its unique way!
+That uniqueness is what makes your way of dressmaking so… you!"

+I open my mouth, but her gaze silences my next words.
+I hesitate as I stare deeply back, her words lingering in my mind, before looking away.

+"Well… nopony did, I- I guess I just expected too much from myself."

+Twilight lays a reassuring hoof on my shoulder.
+"Your dresses are special because you make them special.
+Almost every time you design, you're trying something new!
+Have you forgotten, you never cared about being the most successful or the richest of the dress designers?
+You care about making each dress speak from your heart, giving them their own identity, their own life, and letting another pony feel that through your dress.
+You shouldn't put pressure on making a dress better than the last because you never meant for them to even be compared to each other!"

+I look at her with tears in my eyes.
+"You… really mean that?"

+Twilight holds my gaze.
+"I really do."